 The same goes for any combination of the outlined damage types.
 Thus, if you suffer from all three of the aforementioned damage types, you’ll get a relatively large settlement.
-The average settlement is hard to predict, but we can give you an idea of what your settlement might look like when we hear your story.
+The average settlement for a motorcycle accident is hard to predict, but we can give you an idea of what your settlement might look like when we hear your story.

-While Bensinger Law can’t tell you the average settlement for motorcycle accidents, we can help you estimate your damages.
+While Bensinger Legal Services can’t tell you the average settlement for motorcycle accidents, we can help you estimate your damages.
 The types of damages you suffer can help us make such a prediction.
 However, there are other important factors like the extent or severity of injuries, fault, and whether the opposing party disputes any of the claims.
-Bensinger Law has extensive experience helping motorcycle riders recover damages after accidents.
+Our personal injury firm has extensive experience helping motorcycle riders recover damages after accidents.

 With our expertise on your side, we can help you accurately predict what your settlement might look like.
-Aaron Bensinger’s priority is your satisfaction, so don’t hesitate to contact us today for a free consultation!
+Aaron Bensinger’s priority is your satisfaction, so don’t hesitate to contact us online or call (419) 455-1410 today for a free consultation!